-What is the maximum amount one can contribute to super?
+What is the maximum amount one can contribute to superannuation?

-What is the maximum amount one can contribute to super, inclusive of compulsory super?
+What is the maximum amount one can contribute to superannuation, inclusive of compulsory super?
 And what if that amount exceeds the allowable limited?
-Any penalties or just pay the tax?
+Are there any penalties or just pay the tax?

 For the 2012/13 financial year, you can contribute up to $25,000 of concessional contributions.
 This includes SG and salary sacrifice.

 For a non-concesional contribution (personal), you can put in $150,000pa or you can use the bring forward provision which allows you to make $450,000 over a 3 year period.

 These amounts are the contributions caps.
 If you exceed these caps, you will pay a total of 46.5% contributions tax.
 You just pay more tax for the excess amount which is at the highest marginal tax rate.